-UPDATE on 9 August 2014: Video on DDP and the exhibition is finally up on Facebook ; )
+UPDATE: DDP and Exhibition Video is finally up on Facebook ; )

 Dear readers, sorry for the lack of updates as I was busy for the whole month handling my finals and attending a K-Wave camp which ended just yesterday.
 It has been a really fruitful semester, I would say.
 Busy but very fulfilling.
 I had never felt like this for long, and I hope this positive energy will continue to keep my spirit high for some time. : )

 For those who have been following me on my Instagram account, you may know that I have been to certain awesome places in Seoul recently.
 One of them that I am going to write about in this post is a special exhibition of the Daebak drama < My Love from the Star> or <My Love from Another Star> (별에서 온 그대) at the newly built Dongdaemun Design Plaza (DDP).

 I was pretty excited when I first heard about the exhibition.
 Visiting Do Min-joon and Cheon Song-yi’s house?
 Are you kidding me?
 I am sure many of us here are still not over the Do-Manager and the rude Hallyu movie Star Cheon Song-yi yet.
 And now the drama set is rebuilt and open for public exhibition in Dongdaemun!
 How exciting is that? ^^